One layer cake that’s made all in one bowl—so easy you can have it in the oven in ten minutes! And it’s delicious!

 This one layer cake is almost as easy as Cake Mix Chocolate Chip Cookies!

 I’ve made this small cake recipe several more times since then, and I believe it’s perfect now.
 And can I just repeat: ONE BOWL.
 ONE LAYER.

 This could be life-changing.
 You’re sitting at your desk at work, thinking about what you’re having for supper and you think to yourself, “Wouldn’t a cake be good?
 But I don’t have a box mix and I don’t want to go to the store and I don’t want to drag out the mixer and two or three bowls anyway.
 But it sure would have been good.”

 Well, honey child, this is the recipe for you.

 Because you do NOT need the stand mixer.
 You do NOT need more than one bowl.
 You do NOT have to do any of the things you think you have to do to make this small cake recipe.
 This is the cake of simplicity.
 It wants you to have fun.

 This cake wants you to be like Emeril and when you’re done putting it together—for all of about 8 minutes—you say, “BAM!
 Take that, cake gods!
 BAM!”

-This cake is your friend.
+This one layer cake is your friend.

 I told David I was going to call this cake The Love Cake because you’re going to love how easy it is to make…whomever you feed it to is going to love how delicious it is…and you’re going to love the quick cleanup BECAUSE YOU ONLY USED ONE BOWL AND A HAND MIXER!